micro-manager/micro-manager/doc/how-to-build.md

     ./configure --enable-imagej-plugin=/path/to/ImageJ

-The ImageJ path should be an existing (prefereably fresh) copy of ImageJ 1.48.
+The ImageJ path should be an existing (preferably fresh) copy of ImageJ 1.48.

 To get more information about the possible options to `configure`, type